thecommonnoob/BetaTestersMessages/README.md

 Hello beta testers, if you have any feeback send it to my teams or whatsapp please

+Changelog:
   added ability to login
-swipe down to dismiss